geraldgg/jira-mercurial-hook/README.md

 Access is done via the atlassian python api (REST-API) and requires a jira username and api key specified in the configuration.
 Comments are made under the given username or the user associated with the apikey in jira.

+To use this extension you'll need the following modules installed :

+    sudo pip install atlassian-python-api
+    sudo pip install brotli
+    sudo pip install simplejson

+It has been tested with python2.7 and Mercurial 4.5.3, and python3.8 and Mercurial 5.5.2

 Configuration items common to all access modes: